ScilifelabDataCentre/DbShare/dbshare/docs/overview.md

 A database may be created from scratch, and its tables, indexes, views and charts to be defined via the web interface.

 An existing SQLite3 file may be uploaded.
-The system will attempt to inspect the data in it and infer the DbShare-related metadata from it.
+The system will inspect the data in it and and attempt to infer the DbShare-related metadata from it.

 #### Ownership